P. E. de Josselin de Jong

-Patrick Edward de Josselin de Jong (July 8, 1922 – January 1, 1999) was a professor of cultural anthropology at the University of Leiden for over 30 years, and department chair from 1957 through 1987.
-His research specialization was on the Minangkabau in West Sumatra.
+Patrick Edward de Josselin de Jong (July 8, 1922 – January 1, 1999) was a Dutch professor of cultural anthropology at the University of Leiden for over 30 years, and department chair from 1957 through 1987.
+His research specialization was on the Minangkabau people in West Sumatra.

-Patrick was considered a foremost general anthropologist in the tradition set by the Leiden University where he headed the Cultural Anthropology chair, and who inherited his anthropological skills from his equally illustrious uncle J.P.B. de Josselin de Jong, with his dominant field of interest centered on Indonesia.
+De Josselin de Jong was considered a foremost general anthropologist in the tradition set by the Leiden University where he headed the Cultural Anthropology chair, and who inherited his anthropological skills from his equally illustrious uncle J.P.B. de Josselin de Jong, with his dominant field of interest centered on Indonesia.
 He was also a regional specialist, particularly in western Indonesia with structuralism as his main subject of interest.
 Structural anthropology originated at the University of Leiden during the 1920s and 1930s.

 His bibliography lists 208 titles, including reprints and translations.
 He retired in 1987 as professor in cultural anthropology and became a professor emeritus thereafter.
-He was honoured in a farewell symposium where he gave his concluding lecture titled “The Sacred Ruler in Indonesia” in Dutch.
+He was honoured in a farewell symposium where he gave his concluding lecture titled "The Sacred Ruler in Indonesia" in Dutch.

 Early life and education

-Patrick was born in Beijing in 1922.
-His father (a Dutch) was a former naval officer and was with the foreign service.
+De Josselin de Jong was born in Beijing in 1922.
+His father was Dutch and a former naval officer with the foreign service.
 His mother was Scottish.

-Patrick and his mother moved to the Netherlands when he was aged six in 1928, receiving his secondary education at Stedelijk Gymnasium Leiden.
+De Josselin de Jong and his mother moved to the Netherlands when he was aged six in 1928, receiving his secondary education at Stedelijk Gymnasium Leiden.
 Under his father's influence, he enrolled in 1940 in a course in Indonesian Languages at Leiden University to prepare for a career as a linguist with the Dutch East Indies civil service.

 He was the nephew of structural anthropologist J.P.B. de Josselin de Jong who coined the concept of the field of ethnological study in his second inaugural lecture (1935).
 The Leiden tradition was set by J.P.B. with the concept of Field of Ethnological Study; the focus being on the structural core of Indonesian societies.
 His successor continued and expanded this line of research (comparative structuralism).

-Patrick and J.P.B. regularly attended the evening meetings of the student society W.D.O.
+De Josselin de Jong and J.P.B. regularly attended the evening meetings of the student society W.D.O.
 Peter Suzuki was his assistant.
-Patrick occupied the room of his uncle in the University.
-J.P.B. had also gifted Patrick with his personal toga or professional gown.
+De Josselin de Jong occupied the room of his uncle in the University.
+J.P.B. had also gifted de Josselin de Jong with his personal toga or professional gown.
 J.P.B. had used this gown as a symbolic rite on 20 occasions while conferring doctorates on his students.

 Career

-During the World War II, Patrick was a member of the Dutch resistance.
+During the World War II, de Josselin de Jong was a member of the Dutch resistance.
 From November 1943 till 1945 he was involved in the publication of The Home Service, a magazine based on the broadcasts by the BBC.
 During this time he was also involved in forging documents.